florian-huber/python-introduction/lesson_material/data_types.md

 Nope, no solutions here... just try it out yourself.

-### Handling strings
+### Handling strings (very basics)
+There is a huge amount of things to know and to learn about handling strings in Python.
+Most of it will come later, so let's just look at some basics for now.

-Strings can be added to other strings..
+Strings can be added to other strings.
 ```python
 print("Take this!" + " And that!")
 ```